jina-ai/stress-test/distributed/README.md

       - `client`: `grpc` or `websockets` (pass according to flow gateway)
       - `num_clients`: number of concurrent clients (TODO)

+    - `sleep_time` can be passed with any step to sleep before execution.

 1. Worry only about jina specific things:

    - `flow/pod yaml`